psmith1303/petersmith/content/journal/20180722-doing-strategy.md

 organization should do; e.g., should the firm engage in related or unrelated diversification; should the firm be centralised or decentralised.
 The questions where about what was the best course of action for the firm.
-This was the dominate theme of both research into and the practice of strategy into the 1970s.
+This was the dominant theme of both research into and the practice of strategy into the 1970s.
 In many ways I think this reached its zenith in the model from Schendel and Hoffer's book
 [-@schendel_1979_strategicmanagementnew]: